-SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria 10b.
+SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria waste in line with the waste hierarchy?
+10b.
 Does the Plan minimise the demand for raw materials?
 10c.
-Does the Plan promote the reduction of waste through construction and demolition, and maximising the use of recycled materials, including aggregates? household waste recycling centre, will lead to a reduction in waste.
+Does the Plan promote the reduction of waste through construction and demolition, and maximising the use of recycled materials, including aggregates?
+All new development will increase the generation of waste, regardless of location.
+It cannot be assumed that a large site or a site in close proximity to a household waste recycling centre, will lead to a reduction in waste.
 Opportunities for reducing or re-using waste will be dependent on scheme design and the choices made by new residents and employees.
 This objective can therefore be scoped out for the assessment of all sites.
 11. Climate Change Effects and Energy.
 11a.
 Does the Plan minimise greenhouse gas emissions?
 11b.
 Does the plan minimise the use of fossil fuels?
 11c.
 Will the Plan minimise the need for energy consumption?
 11d.
 Does the Plan promote energy efficiency?
 11e.
 Will the Plan encourage the production and/or use of renewable forms of energy?
 11f.
 Does the Plan promote the use of sustainable modes of transport?
 All types of site options: Promoting an increase in renewable energy generation, improvements in energy efficiency and a reduction in greenhouse gas emissions from new housing, employment or mixed use sites will be dependent on scheme design and construction methods, rather than the location of new development.
 This objective can therefore be scoped out for the assessment of all sites. n/a